ryansmith940/Yeoman.VisualStudio/readme.md

 # Yeoman.VisualStudio
-A NuGet package for integrating [Yeoman](http://yeoman.io/) with VisualStudio.
+A NuGet package for integrating [Yeoman](http://yeoman.io/) with Visual Studio.
 This package adds a cmdlet to your Package Manager Console called `yeo`.
-Invoking this cmdlet starts Yeoman, executes the given command, and adds the created files to your VisualStudio project.
+Invoking this cmdlet starts Yeoman, executes the given command, and adds the created files to your Visual Studio project.

 ## Prerequisites
 - npm is installed and included in your `PATH`